Debraj-Das/selfConfig/README.md

-# git_practise
+# Configuration Reprojectory

-This Reprojectory create for practise the git and github
-So you can `push` or `pull` any things
+**This reprojectory create to store the local configuration files**